pedropbazzo/bdsm-fetish-PoS-master/README.md

 News
 ===================

 Cryptopia Exchange kicked us off by pretending I had requested to be removed.
-I had said it was okay to remove WHIPPED if they desired, not that I specifically desire they remove it.
-Verbal and personal abuse followed when I pointed that out fact (truth is important).
+I had said it was okay to remove WHIPPED if they desired, after publicly crittizing the Cryptopia management double act naive "tactical" quest to be a leading exchange.
+I even went as far as suggesting it was not a good idea to call customers "wankers" or say "fuck off, we hate you".
+Nor is it clever to comment to people for not buying their Cryptopia shares.

-Of 850,000 stated coins on the Explorer, 300,000 were destroyed, 20,000 accidently deleted by me and 100,000 remain somewhere at Cryptopia.
+I specifically did not say I desire they remove BDSM-FETISH.
+Verbal and personal abuse followed when I pointed that fact out (truth is important obviously)